Matriks404/dotfiles/README.md

 rm debian.zip
 ```

-Otherwise, execute: `get-new-dotfiles` in your bash session.
+Otherwise, execute: `get-new-dotfiles` in your bash session (it will execute same cammonds as described above).

 # Getting regularly updated version